Parking Space Levy

 - Initiatives for the communication of information to commuters, including initiatives that make use of new technologies.

-The PSL raises around $100m each year, the vast majority of which is used to fund public transport infrastructure projects, such as commuter car parks, transport interchanges and new light rail lines.
-Significant projects such as the Hurstville Bus Interchange, the Liverpool to Parramatta T-Way and the Inner West Light Rail Extension have been funded with substantial contributions from the Parking Space Levy.
-In the 2015-16 financial year, the PSL raised $104m.
+The PSL raises around $100 million each year, the vast majority of which is used to fund public transport infrastructure projects, such as commuter car parks, transport interchanges and light rail lines.
+Significant projects such as the Hurstville Bus Interchange, the Liverpool to Parramatta T-Way, the Inner West Light Rail Extension and Sydney Light Rail have been funded with substantial contributions from the Parking Space Levy.
+In the 2020-21 financial year, the PSL raised $107 million.

 Where can I get more information about the PSL

-The Office of State Revenue is responsible for the day-to-day administration of the PSL, including assessing property owners’ liability for the PSL and collecting payments.
-Information for property owners about the PSL is available from the Office of State Revenue’s website.
+Revenue NSW is responsible for the day-to-day administration of the PSL, including assessing property owners’ liability for the PSL and collecting payments.
+Information for property owners about the PSL is available from the Revenue NSW website.